 - Property Tax Exemption Sunset Renewal (SB 737, HB 2164): Many Oregon communities use local option property tax exemptions to help build affordable housing.
 Property tax exemptions are enabled by state statute, which local jurisdictions may adopt.
 Success!
 In 2019, the Legislature renewed one local option property tax exemption statute to continue to support the development of affordable housing.

 - Preserve existing affordable housing (HB 5006): Across Oregon, we need to maintain our supply of existing affordable housing, and reinvestment is needed to maintain safe, stable, and affordable homes.
 In 2019, advocates will be asking the Legislature to expand what is eligible for these funds to include all regulated, multifamily affordable housing, as well as public housing and manufactured home parks.
 The Legislature should commit $100 million in Lottery Bonds to meet needs to maintain existing affordable housing across Oregon.

-- Foreclosure Counseling (SB 5512): Foreclosure continues to impact Oregon communities.
+- Foreclosure Counseling (SB 820 with -1 amendments): Foreclosure continues to impact Oregon communities.
 Across Oregon, organizations provide counseling to homeowners facing foreclosure to help them successfully navigate the Oregon Foreclosure Avoidance program, and find an agreement with their lender.
 The Legislature should commit $1.24 million to provide counseling to homeowners facing foreclosure during 2019-21.

 In addition, the Housing Alliance has endorsed or is supporting a number of concepts being brought forward by Oregon Housing and Community Services, our state housing finance agency, as well as advocates, members, and Legislators.
 Read our list of endorsed items.